 The jewel in Granada’s crown is the Alhambra, which stands at the foot of Spain's highest mountain range, the Sierra Nevada.
 The Islamic palaces of Alhambra were built during the Nasrid dynasty for the last Muslim Emirs of Spain.
 Today, Alhambra is a UNESCO World Heritage Site and is one of Spain’s major tourist attractions.

 Experience Spain On A Guided Adventure Holiday

 With its gorgeous weather, rich heritage and stunning scenery just waiting to be explored, it’s no wonder Spain is one of our most popular walking destinations.
 On our fully guided walking trips to Spain, we offer a range of routes that allow us to explore some of the country’s most unforgettable trails.
 From a hiking trip through the Sierra Nevada mountains to a perfectly paced week-long adventure walking the last 100km of the Camino de Santiago, our holidays offer an exciting way to see this beautiful country close up.
 With the help of a local, expert guide, we’ll have the opportunity to soak up Spanish culture as we sample traditional food and wine, discover local customs, explore historic sites and follow in the footsteps of centuries of pilgrims.

 What is included in my holiday?

-TD active Holidays include flights, transfers and hotel accommodation on bed and breakfast, half board or full board basis, and excursions as specified.
+TD active Holidays include transfers and hotel accommodation on bed and breakfast, half board or full board basis, excursions as specified and may include flights.
 All items that are included are clearly stated in our documentation.
 Add-ons such as insurance, bags and single room supplements are mentioned separately.
 In some cases you may have to pay a local departure tax or local transport cost.
 This will be detailed in your documentation and our local guides will assist you with these.
 Tipping is not included in your holiday price and information regarding tipping will also be included with your travel documents.